digisowmay/bbmemory/users/465fe937-b75b-409a-86d4-d7e38717e594/memory.md

 - asks for assistance in composing formal emails and documents; 4× [refs: email drafting requests; vision doc creation; event update doc; events table update chatId:`891cbb4a85a54a`]

 ### Emerging (new query patterns)
-- uses AI to update Google Docs for documentation tasks; 2× (since 2025-09-03) [refs: request to insert events table; request to add organizer name chatId:`891cbb4a85a54a`]
+- uses AI to update Google Docs for documentation tasks; 3× (since 2025-09-03) [refs: request to insert events table; organizer name & stats update chatId:`891cbb4a85a54a`]